 by John Brown,

-Taking your bicycle with you when you travel is not always possible, but don’t give up on the idea of riding altogether.
-Renting a bicycle is an easy way to experience new places.
-Plus, it gives you a chance to try a new bike out that you may want to buy when you get home.
-Before you travel, here are a few tips to get you going.
+Taking your bicycle when you travel is not always possible, but don’t give up on the idea of riding altogether.
+Renting a bike or e-bike is an easy way to experience new places.
+Plus, it lets you try a new bike you may want to buy when you get home.
+Before you travel, here are a few tips to get you started.

-As bike trails and paths are becoming more commonplace, more bike shops are entering the rental market.
-Before you travel, find a few area bike shops and call about renting a bicycle.
-Be sure to ask about both rental fleets (typically made up of basic mountain bikes, cruisers or hybrids) as well as “Demo” bikes.
-Many shops that don’t rent bikes have demo units used to let potential buyers try before they buy.
-The fee for a demo is usually higher than that of a standard rental, but the bicycle quality is also typically higher.
+As bike trails and paths become more commonplace, bike shops are entering the rental market.
+Before you travel, identify a few local bike shops and call to inquire about renting a bicycle.
+Be sure to ask about both rental fleets (typically consisting of basic mountain bikes, cruisers, or hybrids) and “Demo” bikes.
+Many shops that don’t rent bikes offer demo units so potential buyers can try before buying.
+The fee for a demo is usually higher than for a standard rental, but the bicycle quality is typically higher.

 Renting a bicycle outside a bike shop

-In most major cities or tourist destinations, there are businesses that only rent bikes.
-Finding one of these companies is as easy as a google search or ask the hotel you are staying in.
-Many rental companies have services in place to deliver a rental bike to the hotel.
-If you are going to the rental shop understand They usually operate on a first come first serve basis, so be sure to get there early if you are trying to ride on a busy weekend.
+In most major cities and tourist destinations, some businesses rent only bikes and e-bikes.
+Finding one of these companies is as easy as a Google search or asking the hotel you are staying in.
+Many rental companies offer delivery of a rental bike to the hotel.
+If you plan to visit the rental shop, understand that they usually operate on a first-come, first-served basis, so be sure to arrive early if you plan to ride on a busy weekend.

 Rental fleet

 Bike shares are becoming very popular throughout the US and abroad.
-Companies like BCycle, Zagster, and Citi bike offer options to rent “as you go” with tons of locations around the US.
-Bike shares are a great option if you are touring a city because you can pick up a bike in one location, explore, and then drop the bike off at a docking station any time of day or night.
+Companies like BCycle, and Citi bike are a couple of the companies that offer options to rent “as you go.”
+With numerous locations across the US, bike shares are a great option if you are touring a city.
+Because you can pick up a bike in one area, explore, and then drop the bike off at another docking station any time of day or night.

 Citi Bike docking station

 Many bike tour companies have bike fleets.
-Tour companies such as Trek Travel and Backroads offer tours around the globe and supply bikes as part of the cost.
-The benefit of taking a dedicated tour is support.
-Lodging, Equipment, route, food, and guides are all included in the cost of the trip.
+Tour companies such as Trek Travel and Backroads offer tours worldwide and include bikes in the cost.
+The benefit of taking a dedicated tour is the support it provides.
+Lodging, Equipment, route, food, and guides are included in the trip cost.

 Getting Comfortable

-The most important trick to make sure you have a great bike rental experience is to make sure the bicycle is comfortable.
-Your own pedals, saddle, and the right size bike are a great way to start.
+The most crucial factor in a great bike rental experience is ensuring the bicycle is comfortable.
+Your own pedals, saddle, and the right size bike are great ways to start.

 -Size

-If you don’t have a bike, ask for the brand and model of the bike from the rental company.
+If you don’t have a bike, ask the rental company for the brand and model.
 Then, try to find a local bike shop that sells that model.
-If you stop into the shop and explain your situation, they can typically let you know what size you ride.
-As a side benefit, If you like the bike you rented, that local bike shop would be a great place to buy one to keep at home.
+If you stop into the shop and explain your situation, they can tell you what size you ride.
+As a side benefit, if you like the bike you rented, that local bike shop would be a great place to buy one to keep at home.

 -Pedals